Home | About me | Contact | What's new | Privacy | Search

 As you drive through Texas, you may notice that exits and entrances on many of our Interstates tend to be at more frequent intervals than in other states.
 This is the result of the philosophy of Dewitt Greer, a former long-time director of the state highway department.
 It was his belief that, given the vastness of the state, Interstates should not just serve "interstate" traffic, but also "interregional" traffic within Texas, and more frequent exits would help facilitate that.

 Another byproduct of this doctrine is perhaps the most unique feature of the state's highway system: frontage roads.
-There are over 7,000 miles of these along freeways in Texas, which is more-- much more-- than any other state.
-Instead of using new rights-of-way, many Interstates in Texas were built along the routes of existing US highways.
+There are nearly 8,000 miles of these along freeways in Texas, which is more — much more — than any other state.
+As mentioned above, instead of using new rights-of-way, many Interstates in Texas were built along the routes of existing US and state highways.
 Since Interstates have limited access, the state would have had to pay to acquire the access rights of frontage properties when upgrading an existing road to an Interstate.
 It was decided that it would cheaper to build frontage roads to keep access to those adjacent properties instead of acquiring the rights, not to mention the political expediency of doing to.
-As a result, this quickly became standard operating procedure at the Highway Department (and subsequently TxDOT) and a large percentage of the state's freeways were built under this policy.
+As a result, this quickly became standard operating procedure at the Highway Department (and subsequently TxDOT), and a large percentage of the state's freeways were built under this policy.

 In June 2001, the Texas Transportation Commission considered a major policy change that would have eliminated frontage roads from any new freeways unless absolutely necessary.
-This rocked many Texans to their core-- enough so that the commission decided to scrap the idea.
+This rocked many Texans to their core — enough so that after considerable pushback, the commission decided to scrap the idea.

 There are several ramp configurations used with frontage roads.
-The "diamond" interchange is typical, with the on- and off-ramps connecting to the frontage roads in the general shape of a diamond relative to the cross street (see illustration below).
+The "diamond" interchange is typical, with the on- and off-ramps connecting to the frontage roads in the general shape of a diamond relative to the cross street (see illustration below.)
 Sometimes, the ramps are reversed in an "X"-interchange with the exit ramp for the next cross street preceding the entrance ramp from the previous cross street.
 This is generally the new standard in urban areas as it typically improves safety, reduces exit ramp backups onto the main freeways lanes, provides better access to and from frontage properties, and helps reduce through traffic at the the frontage road intersections, thus improving their operation.
-Occasionally, if space is limited, both the on and off ramps are built at the same location in a "braided" arrangement where one ramp passes-over the other.
+One drawback to the "X" configuration is a maneuver known as "sling-shotting", where drivers will use the configuration created by the ramps to enter and exit quickly to either avoid the signal on the frontage road, or to avoid congestion on the main lanes.

 Diamond interchange